Mouni97AS/DRL_DQN_PPO/README.md

 ```
 Python train.py
 ```
-The model was train for 8 days 50000 epsiode. in the folder `models/` you can find a pretrained model `FinalModel.hdf5`for 10000 epsiode.
+The model was train for 8 days 50000 epsiode.<br />
+in the folder `models/` you can find a pretrained model `FinalModel.hdf5`for 10000 epsiode.

 ### Results